gradle/actions/docs/setup-gradle.md

 ```yaml
 gradle-home-cache-cleanup: true
 ```

+### Disable local build-cache when remote build-cache is available

+If you have a remote build-cache available for your build, then it is recommended to do the following:
+- Enable [remote build-cache push](https://docs.gradle.org/current/userguide/build_cache.html#sec:build_cache_configure_use_cases) for your GitHub Actions builds
+- Disable [local build-cache]() for your GitHub Actions build

+As well as reducing the content that needs to be saved to the GitHub Actions cache, this setup will ensure that your CI builds populate the remote cache and keep the cache entries fresh by reading these entries.
+Local builds can then benefit from the remote cache.

 ## Debugging and Troubleshooting

 To debug a failed job, it can be useful to run with [debug logging enabled](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).